Daan-Swart/myCsswebsite/README.md

 # myCsswebsite
 ### This is a project for my first CSS-website
-I am learning a lot
+I am learning a lot and more